ryanstutes/ryanstutes.github.io/experience.md

 ---

-##### Less recent expierence (various companies)
+##### Less recent expierence (various companies, 2016 and previous)

 * Native iOS development; Swift and Objective-C
     * Usually focused on UI
-    * Wyzant mobile apps (read my blog post about [transitioning from mobile to web at Wyzant](https://medium.com/wyzant-tech/from-mobile-to-web-a-story-about-changing-teams-at-wyzant-c8c2af231cf4))
+    * Wyzant mobile apps (read my blog post about [transitioning from mobile to web at Wyzant](https://medium.com/wyzant-tech/from-mobile-to-web-a-story-about-changing-teams-at-wyzant-c8c2af231cf4) in 2017)
-    * Apps for various clients while working consulting companies
+    * Apps for various clients while working for consulting companies
 * Experience working with clients to understand their needs and develop requirements
 * Cross-platform mobile development with Xamarin
 * Tech evangelist for Xamarin
-    * Variety of public speaking engagements (demos, workshops, meetups, new feature announcements)
+    * Variety of public speaking engagements (demos, Xamarin workshops, meetups, new feature announcements)
     * Write technical blog posts, build and maintain demo apps